-Carbon monoxide can accumulate in cabins and under canvas.
+Carbon monoxide can accumulate in cabins and under enclosures and canvas.
 Maintain access to fresh air when occupying these areas with the engines or generator running.

 Outboard engine exhaust fumes contain carbon monoxide.
 These fumes may concentrate at the motorwell area.
-Do not board your vessel with the engine(s) running.
+Do not board your vessel at the transom ladder with the engine(s) running.
 Also, do not occupy the motorwell area with the engine(s) running.

 Operators need to be aware of the influence of other boats on their vessel as well as the effects they have on neighboring crafts.
 Of primary concern is the operation of an auxiliary generator with boats moored along side each other.
 This situation creates an atmosphere which is filled with CO, and extremely dangerous.
+If your CO detector alarm sounds, indicating CO is present, immediately remove yourself from the area and go to a location with fresh air.
+Shut off sources of CO such as engines and generators and open doors and windows to ventilate the affected area if possible.
+If you or anyone aboard your vessel experiences persistent symptoms of CO poisoning seek medical attention right away.

-!
 WARNING